gijs/gijs.github.io/_posts/2015-08-26-lessons-learned-from-building-a-larger-app-with-react-dot-js.markdown

 Componentize but don't exaggerate
 =================================

-Splitting the project into components greatly helps with reducing the mental bandwidth required for developing on the projects front-end.
+Component composition for me is the best thing about React, because it enforces a one-way data flow, aka 'prop-passing'.
+Splitting a project into a component tree greatly helps with reducing the mental bandwidth required for development.
 There is however a balance to be considered: cutting everything into a sub-sub-sub-component misses the point of separation of concerns.

 For example, our Chart component consists of three sub-components: LineChart, BoxplotChart and ScatterplotChart.
 They use [D3](http://d3js.org/) in the componentDidMount() and willReceiveProps() functions and that works great.
 Taking it to the extreme however, we could wrap everything in D3 as a React component, but who are we kidding then?